madebykind/madebykind-v3/content/work/vanda.md

 {{< multi-image
   src_2="images/work-va-cic-closeup.jpg" alt_2="The Culture in Crisis portal shown on a close up of a laptop screen" src_3="images/work-va-cic-mobiles.jpg" alt_3="The Culture in Crisis portal shown on multiple mobile screens" >}}

+{{< partnership img="images/work-vanda-dundee.jpg" alt="The V&A sign in Dundee" >}}Since 2018, we’ve worked with the V&A to create visual, searchable archives for programmes and specific projects.
+Capturing important historical moments and artefacts globally.{{</ partnership >}}

 <!-- Text left -->